maxplanck-ie/snakepipes/docs/content/workflows/DNAmapping.rst

-.. _DNA-mapping:
+.. _DNAmapping:

-DNA-mapping
+DNAmapping
 ===========

 What it does
 ------------

-This is the primary DNA-mapping pipeline.
-It can be used both alone or upstream of the ATAC-seq and ChIP-seq pipelines.
+This is the primary DNAmapping pipeline.
+It can be used both alone or upstream of the ATACseq and ChIPseq pipelines.
 This has a wide array of options, including trimming and various QC steps (e.g., marking duplicates and plotting coverage and PCAs).
 In addition, basic coverage tracks are created to facilitate viewing the data in IGV.

 .. image:: ../images/DNAmapping_pipeline.png